Megraohoh/wysiwygWYSIWYG/README.md

 ### Final Result:
->  The style is a little basic, but that code is functioning well.
+>  The style is a little basic, but the code is functioning well.

 ![Top of Page Screenshot](https://raw.githubusercontent.com/Megraohoh/wysiwygWYSIWYG/wysiwyg/screenshots/WYSIWYG%20top%20of%20page.png)